>Interfaith Wedding Planner Guide: Honouring Multiple Faith Traditions

 Interfaith weddings present unique challenges to honour two separate sets of traditions and values.

-It is important to find a balance between respecting each partner's beliefs while still creating a ceremony that celebrates the couple’s union.
+It is essential to strike a balance between respecting each partner’s beliefs and creating a ceremony that celebrates the couple’s union.

 Whether it’s selecting readings or deciding who gives the blessing at the reception, there are several points where thoughtful consideration must be given to ensure everyone feels respected and included on such an intimate occasion.